-The port of Klaipeda, 175 mi/280 km northwest of Vilnius and today a fishing and manufacturing center, is Lithuania's oldest city (it dates from the seventh century).
+The port of Klaipeda, a fishing and manufacturing center 175 mi/280 km northwest of Vilnius, is Lithuania's oldest city, dating from the seventh century.
 Although much of its original architecture has been destroyed through the years, the city has a distinctly Germanic look from its 700 years of Prussian rule, when it was called Memel.
 In 1806, Memel even had a brief spell as the capital of Prussia.

-Sights include the Picture Gallery's sculpture collection (we like the statues in...
+Sights include the Picture Gallery's sculpture collection, the History Museum of Lithuania Min...
 Subscribe to travel42 to read the full Destination Guide. travel42 offers professionally written guides on more than 5,700 travel destinations and ports-of-call worldwide.
 Go to travel-42.com to learn more, or call 1.866.566.8136 to subscribe.
-Copyright (c) 2013 Northstar Travel Media, LLC. travel42.
+Copyright (c) 2017 Northstar Travel Media, LLC. travel42.